Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SoftwareAutomation.md

     return most_popular_from(recommended_songs)
 ```

-!!! example "Algorithm Selection Guide"
+/// details | Algorithm Selection Guide
+    type: example

 **Use Linear Regression when:**
 - Predicting prices, temperatures, sales figures
 - You need to understand which factors matter most

 **Use Logistic Regression when:**
 - Making yes/no decisions (spam detection, fraud detection)
 - You need probability estimates, not just classifications

 **Use KNN when:**
 - Making recommendations based on similarity
 - You have good examples but unclear rules

+///

 <div class="diagram-container">
 <button class="diagram-expand-btn">🔍 View Larger</button>